Skip to content

 Circuit breaker

-The breaker opens when too many consecutive failures land in a short window.
+The breaker opens when the failure ratio crosses CircuitBreakerFailureRatio (50%) over at least CircuitBreakerMinimumThroughput (10) requests.
 While open, requests fail fast with BrokenCircuitException instead of waiting for the timeout.
-After a cooldown, the breaker half-opens — one trial request decides whether to close (resume normal traffic) or stay open (downstream still broken).
+After CircuitBreakerBreakDuration (5 s), the breaker half-opens — a trial request decides whether to close (resume normal traffic) or stay open (downstream still broken).

 This is what stops a flaky downstream from cascading into your threadpool.
 Watch breaker open / close events in your traces; opens that don’t half-close mean the downstream is genuinely down and needs human attention.